 - 4.4.1 A case definition will be formed and communicated to Matrons, Senior Sisters, Charge Nurses and Department Managers.
-This will be developed in consultation with the Director for Public Health and the Infection Prevention Team. - 4.4.2 Initial investigation will be conducted by the Infection Prevention Team or oncall Microbiologist in collaboration with the Senior Sisters/Charge Nurses/Department Managers. - 4.4.3 Once formed, the Outbreak Committee will oversee the investigation and Outbreak Action Plan and delegate responsibilities to its members

-- and the Infection Prevention Team.
-Terms of reference of an Outbreak Committee are provided in Attachment 8. - 4.4.4 Copies of all minutes of Outbreak Control Committee meetings will be made available to the RWT Board via the Chair of the Outbreak Committee and to the Wolverhampton CCG and Director of Infection Prevention and Control.
-A circulation list for Outbreak Committee Minutes is provided in Attachment 9.
+This will be developed in consultation with the Director for Infection Prevention, on call Consultant Microbiologist and the Infection Prevention Team. - 4.4.2 Initial investigation will be conducted by the Infection Prevention Team or on-call Microbiologist in collaboration with the Senior Sisters/Charge Nurses/Department Managers. - 4.4.3 Once formed, the Outbreak Committee will oversee the investigation and Outbreak Action Plan and delegate responsibilities to its members and the Infection Prevention Team.
+Terms of reference of an Outbreak Committee are provided in Attachment 7. - 4.4.4 Copies of all minutes of Outbreak Control Committee meetings will be made available to the RWT Board via the Chair of the Outbreak Committee and to the Wolverhampton CCG and Director of Infection Prevention and Control.
+A circulation list for Outbreak Committee Minutes is provided in Attachment 8.